 Below, we've rounded up six of our favorite places that are perfect to enjoy the fall foliage.
 With each leaf peeping gem we've included a suggestion for a nearby place to go to grab a bite to eat or find a fun activity.

 Take a Walk Through Shepard Park & Stop at Adirondack Winery

 Shepard Park, right on the shores of Lake George and close to all the action in the Village, offers scenic sights of the foliage both in the park and across the lake.
 Take a walk or find a bench to relax on and soak up the sights.

 Adirondack Winery is right across from the park, so make sure to pop in for a tasting or to stock up on your favorites.
 And, October is "Drink Pink" Month at the winery - enjoy a pink-themed wine tasting and help them raise funds for Making Strides Against Breast Cancer.
-They also have a few Uncork & Craft events that take place in the fall.
+They also typically have a few Uncork & Craft events that take place in the fall.